peterfairfield/anaxis/f/the_empire.md

 ### The Crimson Trinity

 They wish for battle, and a lot of death.
 Their first meeting will involve a maximum casualty event.
+They want to take the two rivers back, hard.

 > The [Green](/f/green) want a member of theirs out of the Empire.